alikashlan10/Cable-damage-detection/README.md

 # Cable-damage-detection

-Detect and classify cable damage swiftly with our YOLOv4-based CNN solution.
-This project utilizes state-of-the-art deep learning techniques to identify cable breaks and thunderbolts in images.
-Enhance maintenance efficiency and reduce downtime
+"Welcome to our Cable Damage Detection and Classification project!
+This project represents the final outcome of our summer training in computer vision conducted by 'Applai' constitution.
+Leveraging YOLOv4 CNN technology, our solution detects and classifies cable damage, distinguishing between breaks and thunderbolts.
+Check out our presentation [here](https://docs.google.com/presentation/d/1QPydJxwyXC_OshmPkbyIty4x-BgYyJp0/edit?usp=sharing&ouid=100067621788661205999&rtpof=true&sd=true) for an overview of our approach and results